Vyral/tia-mcbride-recruiting/_posts/2020-04-21-the-3-best-lead-sources-for-agents.md

 {% include youtube.html %}

-Your sphere of influence, open houses, and social media are three great ways to generate leads.
-Here’s how to use each one effectively.
+<p style="text-align: center;"><em>Your sphere of influence, open houses, and social media are three great ways to generate leads.
+Here’s how to use each one effectively.</em></p>

 The No. 1 lead source I recommend for agents is also the most cost-effective one: your trusty SOI (Sphere of Influence).
 Tapping into your network of people who know you, like you, and trust you is the best way to generate leads.
 These may be the people you attend religious services with, former teachers you connected with throughout your schooling, or the most obvious—your family and friends.&nbsp;